 Places to Go

-Mount Rainier National Park is comprised of five different regions, each with their own character.
+Mount Rainier National Park has five distinct regions, each with their own character and special attractions.
 Here are several suggestions of places to visit within these districts:

-Once the original park headquarters, the museum holds park exhibits, information, and a book store.
+Once the original park headquarters, the Longmire Museum holds park exhibits, information, and a book store.
 It is located in the Longmire National Historic District, which showcases several buildings constructed in the “National Park Service Rustic” style.

 National Park Inn

-Located in the Longmire historic district of the park, this 1911 log building has 25 rooms with casual dining and a gift shop.
+Located in the Longmire historic park district, this 1911 log building has 25 rooms with casual dining and a gift shop.
 It is open year-round.

 Sunrise Visitor Center and Day Lodge

-This center and its accompanying day lodge are only open from early July to early September.
-They provide information, a book store, cafeteria, and a gift shop.
+This visitor center and its accompanying day lodge are open from early July to early September.
+They provide information, a bookstore, a cafeteria, and a gift shop.